-Is hunter safety required for purchasing a license?
+Is hunter education required for purchasing a license?

 Yes.
 If you were born on or after Jan.
-1, 1960, you must present your hunter safety certificate or previous hunting license (other than an apprentice license) to purchase your license.
-A valid hunter education safety certificate from another state meets this requirement.
+1, 1960, you must present your hunter education certificate or previous hunting license (other than a base apprentice license) to purchase your license.
+Individuals who are qualified to hunt with inclusive mentored licenses are exempt from the hunter education requirements (see the Mentored hunting section for more details).
+A valid hunter education certificate from another state meets this requirement.
 Michigan's hunter education courses are offered throughout the year around the state.
 The online course can be found at Michigan.gov/HunterEducation.
-For a replacement Michigan hunter safety certificate, visit Michigan.gov/RecreationalSafety.
+For a replacement Michigan hunter education certificate, visit Michigan.gov/RecreationalSafety.

-What are the rules for a youth hunter 10-16 years old who has taken hunter safety?
+What are the rules for a youth hunter 10-16 years old who has a hunter education certificate?

-Youth 10-16 years old who are hunter safety-certified must be accompanied by an adult at least 18 years old to hunt, unless:

-- The youth is hunting on land on which a parent or guardian regularly resides;
+A youth hunter 10-16 years old who has a hunter education certificate must be accompanied by an adult 18 years old or older while hunting, unless the youth is hunting on land where a parent or guardian regularly lives.

-AND

-- The license is not an apprentice license.